goliatone/go-formgen/README.md

 ## Renderers

 - `vanilla`: Server-rendered HTML using Go templates.
-Accepts `WithTemplatesFS`/`WithTemplatesDir` for custom bundles.
+Accepts `WithTemplatesFS`/`WithTemplatesDir` and `WithTemplateFuncs` for custom bundles/helpers.
 - `preact`: Hydrate-able markup plus embedded JS/CSS (`preact.AssetsFS()`); `WithAssetURLPrefix` rewrites asset URLs for HTTP servers or CDNs.
 - `tui`: Interactive terminal prompts (JSON/form-url-encoded/pretty output).
 Run with `--renderer tui` in the CLI example or register it in the renderer registry.